mikael-johnsson/what-are-we-eating/README.md

 Github - To save & store files and deployment

-Gitpod - IDE used to write the code
+Gitpod & Visual Studio Code - IDE used to write the code

 Font Awesome - For icons used in header and footer

 Balsamiq - For wireframes

+Bootstrap - For carousel and modal
 ## Deployment & Local Development

 ### Deployment